dramthen/loowiki/content/Legends of Old Wiki/Classes/Rogue.md

 		- Duration: 18 seconds
 		- Cooldown: 8 seconds
 		- Effect: Applies a buff where your next melee attack applies a snare
+	- Incapacitating Ichor
+		- Mana:
+		- Duration: 12 seconds
+		- Cooldown: 60 seconds
+		- Effect: Puts a monster to sleep, any damage will wake it up

 - Munitions:
 	- Fire Bomb